well300/EduScout/README.md

-# 👨‍🏫 AI-Driven Course Scraper
+# 👨‍🏫 EduScou AI-Driven Courses

 This is a Node.js application that performs AI-driven scraping of a website to fetch course information.
 The application periodically checks for new courses and extracts relevant data using AI algorithms.
 It also provides an API endpoint to fetch the latest courses.